 HVAC company offering a dispatch position.
 Already had an initial interview, that is when they told me about this "work test" thing.
 I have never heard of anything like this before and it set off some red flags

 I got payed last on June 19th which is everyone’s payday (every 2 weeks) I have direct deposit.
 I got fired the 27th and so I thought I would get my last paycheck on payday, but I didn’t.
 That was suppose to be on the July 3rd.
 It’s July 17 and still nothing.
 Also when I got fired, the...
 Read more »

 Under California law your employer is generally required to pay your final wages at the time of your termination.
 If they failed to do so, you may recover the unpaid wages plus you may be eligible to recover a penalty in the amount of your daily earnings for up to 30 days.

 I'm considered exempt.
 While I'm learning, commissions don't exceed min wage, so they pay minimum.
 I work 12-hr shifts.
 Must they pay OT for hours exceeding 8 per day/40 per week, or can they pay straight time for everything?
-Seems to me that, while they're paying me minimum wage, I should not be...
+Seems to me that, while they're paying me minimum...
 Read more »

 My employer provides earned sick leave vs lump sum hours provided at the start of the year.
 But they also have a use it or loose it policy, no unused sick leave is rolled over into a new year.
 They offer more than the min required amount of sick leave, but on Jan 1st we start over with a 0 balance....
 Read more »